AREA MUSEUMS AND ART CENTERS

 401 Broad Street, Nevada City / 265-6161

-Built in 1865, it is the oldest original-use theatre in California.
+Built in 1865, it is the oldest original-use theater in California.
 Registered Nat.
-Historical Landmark.Today, The Nevada Theatre is the main stage for The Foothill Theatre Company and the home of the Nevada Theatre Film Series.
+Historical Landmark.Today, The Nevada Theatre is the main stage for The Foothill Theater Company and the home of the Nevada Theater Film Series.
 Community Asian Theater of the Sierra often uses the theater for their productions.

 HISTORICAL STATE PARKS

 At the North Star you will find displays of mining equipment and artifacts from the 1880’s.
 On display is the largest Pelton Wheel ever constructed.
 The museum has a picnic area alongside a Wolf Creek.
 Open May 1 thru Oct.
 15, 10 a.m. to 4p.m.